Isometry types of frame bundles: Introduction

-Note that $g_\mathcal{S}$ is determined uniquely up to scaling of $g_\mathcal{V}$, and hence determined uniquely after fixing a bi-invariant metric on $SO(n)$.
-Sasaki metrics have been defined and studied first by Sasaki \cite{sasaki1, sasaki2}, and further by O'Neill \cite{oneillsasaki} and Takagi-Yawata \cite{isomframe1, isomframe2}.
-These works have determined many natural properties of Sasaki metrics and connections between the geometry of $M$ and $F(M)$.
+Note that $g_{\SO}$ is determined uniquely up to scaling of $g_\mathcal{V}$, and hence determined uniquely after fixing a bi-invariant metric on $\SO(n)$.
+The work of O'Neill \cite{oneillsasaki}, Mok \cite{mok}, and later Takagi-Yawata \cite{isomframe1,isomframe2} have established many natural properties of Sasaki-Mok-O'Neill metrics and connections between the geometry of $M$ and $\SO(M)$.
 The following natural question then arises, which was to my knowledge first posed by Benson Farb. \begin{quesnr} Let $M,N$ be Riemannian manifolds.
-If $F(M)$ is isometric to $F(N)$ (with respect to Sasaki metrics on each), is $M$ isometric to $N$? \end{quesnr} The purpose of this paper is to answer Question \ref{ques:main} except when $\dim M=3, 4$ or $8$.
-The question is a bit subtle, for it is not true in general that an isometry of $F(M)$ preserves the fibers of $F(M)\rightarrow M$.
-For example, if $M$ is a constant curvature sphere $S^n$ then $F(M)$ is diffeomorphic to $SO(n+1)$.
-There is a unique Sasaki metric that is isometric to the bi-invariant metric on $SO(n+1)$, but of course there are many isometries of $SO(n+1)$ that do not preserve the fibers of $SO(n+1)\rightarrow S^n$.

-As it turns out, manifolds with constant positive curvature are the only Riemannian manifolds whose orthonormal frame bundles admit Killing fields that do not preserve the fibers, as follows from a theorem of Takagi-Yawata \cite{isomframe1}.
-However, more examples of non-fiber-preserving isometries appear if we consider isometries that are not induced by Killing fields, as the following example shows. \begin{exnr} Let $M$ be a flat 2-torus obtained as the quotient of $\bbR^2$ by the subgroup generated by translations by $(l_1, 0)$ and $(0, l_2)$ for some $l_1, l_2>0$.
-Further fix $l_3>0$ and equip $F(M)$ with the Sasaki metric associated to the scalar $l_3$.
-It is easy to see $F(M)$ is the flat 3-torus obtained as the quotient of $\bbR^3$ by the subgroup generated by $(l_1, 0, 0), (0, l_2, 0)$ and $(0, 0, l_3)$.
+If $\SO(M)$ is isometric to $\SO(N)$ (with respect to Sasaki-Mok-O'Neill metrics on each), is $M$ isometric to $N$? \end{quesnr} The purpose of this paper is to answer Question \ref{ques:main} except when $\dim M=3, 4$ or $8$.
+The question is a bit subtle, for it is not true in general that an isometry of $\SO(M)$ preserves the fibers of $\SO(M)\rightarrow M$ as shown by the following example. \begin{exnr} Let $M$ be a constant curvature sphere $S^n$.
+Then $\SO(M)$ is diffeomorphic to $\SO(n+1)$.
+(To see this, identify $S^n$ with the unit sphere in $\bbR^{n+1}$.
+If $p\in S^n$ and $v_1,\dots,v_n$ is a positively oriented orthonormal frame at $p$, then the matrix with columns $p,v_1,\dots,v_n$ belongs to $\SO(n+1)$.)
+There is a unique Sasaki-Mok-O'Neill metric that is isometric to the bi-invariant metric on $\SO(n+1)$.
+However, of course there are many isometries of $\SO(n+1)$ that do not preserve the fibers of $\SO(n+1)\rightarrow S^n$. \end{exnr} By differentiating the action of $\SO(n+1)$ in the above example, we obtain many Killing fields that do not preserve the fibers of $\SO(n+1)\rightarrow S^n$.
+However, by a theorem of Takagi-Yawata \cite{isomframe1}, manifolds with constant positive curvature are the only Riemannian manifolds whose orthonormal frame bundles admit Killing fields that do not preserve the fibers.
+More examples of non-fiber-preserving isometries appear if we consider isometries that are not induced by Killing fields, as the following example shows. \begin{exnr} Let $M$ be a flat 2-torus obtained as the quotient of $\bbR^2$ by the subgroup generated by translations by $(l_1, 0)$ and $(0, l_2)$ for some $l_1, l_2>0$.
+Further fix $l_3>0$ and equip $\SO(M)$ with the Sasaki-Mok-O'Neill metric associated to the scalar $l_3$.
+It is easy to see $\SO(M)$ is the flat 3-torus obtained as the quotient of $\bbR^3$ by the subgroup generated by translations by $(l_1, 0, 0), (0, l_2, 0)$ and $(0, 0, l_3)$.